-The bill amends the Probate Code of 1939, specifically section 19b of chapter XIIA, to clarify the procedures and requirements for terminating parental rights in cases where a child remains in foster care or under the custody of a guardian.
+The bill amends the Probate Code of 1939, specifically section 19b of chapter XIIA, to clarify the procedures and requirements for terminating parental rights in cases where a child is in foster care or under the custody of a guardian.
 It stipulates that a hearing must be held to determine if parental rights should be terminated, with the court required to issue an opinion or order within 70 days of the initial hearing.
 The bill also specifies that written notice of the hearing must be served to various parties, including the agency, the child's foster parent, and the child's parents, among others.

 Statutes affected: